 Every X.509 certificate has an expiration date.
-If you continue to use an expired certificate, errors may occur.
+To safeguard the security and integrity of your members’ data, you should use Foundry’s newest certificate.
+Moreover, if you continue to use an expired certificate, errors may occur.
 Therefore, be sure your Foundry service provider configuration always has an active Foundry X.509 certificate.

 If you are currently live with an older Foundry X.509 certificate, and you are ready to update to the newer certificate, follow these instructions.